-VT Phone Alerts and VT Desktop Alerts require registration at www.alerts.vt.edu.
+VT phone and desktop alerts require registration at www.alerts.vt.edu.
 Become familiar with the additional types of ENS delivery methods which do not require registration.

 VT Alerts: Virginia Tech's Emergency Notification System

 The university will use a variety of means to notify the university community of an emergency.
 This Emergency Notification System (ENS) is VT Alerts and includes: